kattschan/openwrt_flutter/README.md

 # openwrt_flutter

 An app to view stats about your OpenWRT instance on the go.
-Currently shows WiFi details and devices.
+Currently shows WiFi details and devices. **If you're watching the demo I recommend 2x speed**

 # Setup instructions